 Simply put, the third eye is a literal eye.
 It is called a pineal, parietal, or solar eye.
 It is located at the top of the bearded dragon’s head, right between the two traditional eyes.
 Like the other two eyes, the solar eye has a retina and lens, but it does not have an iris, which is why it looks different from the other two eyes.
 The third eye also has a scale over it, and it is much smaller than the other two.

-This third eye is very interesting because it connects directly to the bearded dragon’s brain.
+This third eye is very interesting because it doesn’t have any optic nerves connecting it to the brain.
+Instead, it connects to the pineal gland in the brain via the pineal organ.
 As a result, this third eye sends signals to the pineal gland, instead of the optic center, which is where the other two eyes signal information.
 Hence, the third eye functions very differently from the other two.

 What Does the Third Eye Detect?